Enterprise Bridges into Enterprise Intelligence Architecture

 Existing discipline | What it remains responsible for | What Arqua adds |

-Enterprise Architecture | Target states, standards, transformation roadmaps, architecture governance. | Commit-boundary mapping and execution-admissibility architecture. |
+Enterprise Architecture | Target states, standards, transformation roadmaps, architecture governance. | Enterprise Intelligence Architecture, sovereign-boundary classification, institutional-intelligence chain mapping, commit-boundary mapping, and execution-admissibility architecture. |

-Data Governance | Data ownership, quality, lineage, classification, access, and stewardship. | Evidence-at-execution and control over how data drives consequence-bearing action. |
+Data Governance | Data ownership, quality, lineage, classification, access, and stewardship. | System Model Foundation, semantic governance, interpretive lineage, evidence-at-execution, and control over how data supports meaning, reliance, decision and consequence-bearing action. |

-AI Governance | AI risk management, accountability, lifecycle governance, human oversight, monitoring. | Runtime separation between AI proposal and admissible institutional execution. |
+AI Governance | AI risk management, accountability, lifecycle governance, human oversight, monitoring, model and system governance. | Separation between AI interpretation, agent participation, AI proposal, governed institutional decision and admissible institutional execution. |

-Operational Risk | Risk identification, internal controls, resilience, critical operations, service-provider risk. | Identification of execution surfaces where operational consequence binds. |
+Operational Risk | Risk identification, internal controls, resilience, critical operations, service-provider risk. | Identification of execution surfaces where operational consequence binds and where admissibility must be resolved at T=0. |

-Model Risk | Model lifecycle controls, validation, performance monitoring, reporting. | Ensuring model outputs remain non-binding until execution is admissible. |
+Model Risk | Model lifecycle controls, validation, performance monitoring, reporting. | Ensuring model outputs remain inputs to governed decision or proposed action, not authority to execute. |

-Delivery / Platforms | Workflow, integration, automation, orchestration, and system implementation. | The architecture boundary that implementation must preserve. |
+Delivery / Platforms | Workflow, integration, automation, orchestration, and system implementation. | The architecture boundary implementation must preserve so delegated platforms do not become ungoverned sources of institutional meaning, authority, admissibility, or consequence. |

 Common failure signals